 Explore the hotel grounds for Lavendar Waxbill, Red-masked Parakeet, and whatever might be hanging around before we depart for Volcanoes National Park.

 We will enjoy a casual day exploring a variety of lava fields including, the Chain of Craters Road, where Black Noddies (endemic subspecies) nest along the sea cliffs, Bird Park for another chance at Hawaiian Hawk, and Devastation Trail for more introduced bird species.
 Although the volcano hasn’t produced visible lava flows in over a year we will spend the night close to the park in hopes viewing volcanic activity.

 Days 11 Return Home

-We catch a flight back to Oahu where we connect with our evening flights back to the mainland USA.
+We catch a morning flight back to Oahu where we connect with afternoon or evening flights back to the mainland USA.

 Cost is $4,950 per person, based upon double occupancy, from Honolulu, HI (Airport code HNL).

 This trip ends in Honolulu, HI (Airport code HNL).